atyant-yadav/Hacktoberfest2020/README.md

 Add your name here, and learn how to edit in README. <br />

+This repository is participating in Hacktoberfest.
+Maintainers of the repository have added the "hacktoberfest" topic to their repository.<br/>

 1-Atyant Yadav <br />
 2-Arush Saxena <br />
 3-Anwesh Das <br />